plone/plone.app.caching/README.txt

         />

-The directory ``profiles/with-caching-proxy`` contains a single import step, ``registry.xml``, containing settings to configure the ruleset to interceptor and mutator mappings, and setting options for various operations.
-It may be useful looking at that file for inspiration if you are building your own caching profile.
+The directory ``profiles/with-caching-proxy`` contains a single import step, ``registry.xml``, containing settings to configure the ruleset to operation mapping, and setting options for various operations.
+Default options for the various standard operations are found in the ``registry.xml`` file that is part of the standard installation profile for this product, in the directory ``profiles/default``.

+It may be useful looking at these files for inspiration if you are building your own caching profile.
 Alternatively, you can export the registry from the ``portal_setup`` tool and pull out the records under the prefixes ``plone.caching`` and ``plone.app.caching``.